adopt-a-pet/periodic/docs/code-principles-state-management.md

 - Elements don't use Vuex.
 They communicate using custom events.
 This will help force our elements to stay small.
 - Patterns and templates only use Vuex.

+Mixin for two reasons

+1. Allow multiple instances like login
+2. Won't conflict with the app